 How to Put Together Your Tagline: Examples of Taglines That Work

 First, you’ll want to start by creating a main sentence you want to convey through your tagline.

-Let’s say for example, you are a life and health coach who helps moms become healthier in all areas of their life, especially their body.
+Let’s say, for example, you are a life and health coach who helps moms become healthier in all areas of their life, especially their bodies.

 Your ideal clients are trying to be healthier, but they are running into roadblocks around finding the time to follow all the healthy “diets” while balancing taking care of their family.

 Your biggest differentiating factor is that you believe they don’t have to overhaul their diets to be healthy, and it’s all about making better choices in the moment.